 PLEASURE DRIVING JUDGE TECHNICAL DELEGATE PLEASURE SHOW "r" or "R" PDJ is required.
-"R" PDJ who is also licensed as "R" PD TD may serve in both capacities at the same show if that show offers no more than 15 classes with no more than 2 obstacle courses. "r" or "R" PD TD is required.
-"R" PDJ who is also licensed as "R" PD TD may serve in both capacities at the same show if that show offers no more than 15 classes with no more than 2 obstacle courses.
+"R" PDJ who is also licensed as "R" PD TD may serve in both capacities at the same show if that show offers no more than 15 classes with no more than 2 obstacle courses. "r" or "R" PD TD is required is also licensed as "R" PD to may serve in both capacities at the show offers no more than 2 obstacle courses.
 All Classes "r" and "R" PDJ may officiate alone "r" and "R" PD TD may officiate alone SLEIGH RALLY Judge recommended, not required TD recommended, not required CONTINUOUS DRIVE PDJ or CDJ is required PD TD or CD TD is required for 30+ entries Obstacles PDJ or CDJ; PD TD or CD TD who is NOT the event TD may judge obstacles; Technically qualified horseman may judge obstacle for events with fewer than 30 entries.